os2display/vagrant/readme.md

 # Introduction
+This vagrant development setup for os2display is built with ansible.

 This vagrant provides the setup for a local version of the os2display server setup.

  * It installs nginx, php, mysql, symfony, nodejs, redis, etc.